KlaBier/klabier.github.io/_posts/2025-08-30-DeletedEntraObjects.md

 This can be particularly helpful for certain object types, such as Administrative Units.

-### Rebuilding a hard-deleted Administrative Unit using EntraExporter JSON
+### Example: Rebuilding a hard-deleted Administrative Unit using EntraExporter JSON
 For Administrative Units or Enterprise Applications, the object ID usually doesn’t play a major role, at least as long as they are not explicitly referenced.
 For security groups, however, this is much more common, while for AUs it’s rather rare.

 Let’s now look at the manual steps for restoring an Administrative Unit that has been hard deleted and therefore needs to be completely recreated from an EntraExporter dump.